Honey locust: Continental

+Elegantissima

 Also known as 'Compacta', Gleditsia sinensis 'Inermis', Gleditsia aquatica 'Elegantissima', 'Globe Honey Locust' and 'Bushy Honey Locust', this cultivar had become very rare by 1996.
 It is a bushy tree with smaller leaflets with slow growth, only reaching about 4 m when 25 years old.
 It has a narrow vase shaped crown and is thornless.
 It is propagated on its own roots, from ground budding, and also top grafted.
 It was raised by the nurseryman Charles Breton of Orléans in France around 1880.
 It has, in some cases, reached large sizes of 12 m or 9.75 m.